-I read that sticker on the dashboard of a U-Haul truck countless times as I drove 1,236 miles last week.
+I read that sticker on the dashboard of a U-Haul truck countless times as I drove 1,236 miles.

 As the miles and hours passed over two days, I pondered the phrase.